JanGorman/Waxwing/README.md

 # Waxwing

 iOS version migrations in Swift.
 When mangling data or performing any other kind of updates you want to ensure that all relevant migrations are run in order and only once.
-Waxwing allows you to just that.
+Waxwing allows you to do just that.

 ## Requirements